nithinphilips/bbwifimusicsync/README.md

 ###Planned Features

- * BlackBerry OS 5 support.
+ * BlackBerry® OS 5 support.
  * File based backend support.
  * Support for other popular music players.
  * Linux server.

 Using WiFi Music Sync
 ---------------------
-There are several ways to get started with BBWifiMusicSync.
-The recommended way is to initially load music on to your Blackberry device using the **Desktop Client**.
+There are several ways to get started with Wireless Music Sync for BlackBerry®.
+The recommended way is to initially load music on to your BlackBerry® device using the **Desktop Client**.
 You can then start the Wifi Sync application on your phone and the synced playlists will be kept updated.